Caleb-T-Barton/startup/README.md

 ![dashboard](pic2.png)

 ## EC2
 It's crazy how many web servers are out there.
 How do routes dynamically assign a path to its destination?

 ## Route 53
-hostname is schedulebuilder.click
-AWS can be buggy, make sure you clear browsing data to ensure everything is up.
+hostname is schedulebuilder.click AWS can be buggy, make sure you clear browsing data to ensure everything is up.

+## HTTPS, TLS, and certificates
+Caddy then either serves up the requested static files (gateway) or routes the request to another web service(reverse proxy)